(See at the end of this section for a general

 How would you like it submitted?
 We overwhelmingly prefer e-mail submissions - send a covering e-mail with the manuscript as an attachment and any illustrations as low-resolution images (if we accept we can ask for better resolution images later).
 If you have some reason to use regular mail, send to our Canadian address with a printed manuscript and a disk.
 There is no need to send an SASE or International Reply Coupon.
 We prefer Microsoft Word or RTF (rich text format) formats.
 Please do not use obscure word processing formats - we can usually read them but they are a pain.

 THIS IS IMPORTANT: Please include the following information with every manuscript.
-If you are submitting as a word processor file, such as Microsoft Word, the best approach is to add points 1 & 2 to the top of the manuscript and the bio information to the end of the article.
+If you are submitting as a word processor file, such as Microsoft Word, the best approach is to add your name and contact information to the top of the manuscript and the bio information to the end of the article.
 Please supply a separate file for the image captions or add them to the end of the article after your bio:

 1) Your complete name, mailing address and telephone number